What Should You Eat If You Come Down with Coronavirus?

 Your diet is going to be personal

 Everything we know so far about this virus, indicates that symptoms vary greatly from person to person.
 The most common symptoms, per the CDC, include fever, dry cough and shortness of breath.
 But some people may experience muscle pain, fatigue, headaches, sore throat and GI symptoms, like diarrhea (call your doctor if you're not feeling well).
 Just like with the flu, you may not be feeling as hungry.
 You may also lose your sense of taste and smell, which can impact your appetite (here are tips to eat well when you can't taste or smell).

 In addition to big variations in symptoms, there are also some other things to consider, like what you like to have when you're sick (for me that's minestrone soup, pretzels and Lemon-Lime Gatorade) and if you have someone who is able to cook for you or you're fending for yourself.

 Depending on your symptoms and their severity, plus what you like to eat and if anyone is around to help you cook, your diet is going to look different from someone else's who has COVID-19.
-It's important that you stay home if you're not feeling well, call your doctor and see about getting any food or groceries delivered with no contact (via friends or a delivery service).
+It's important that you stay home if you're not feeling well, call your doctor and see about getting any food or groceries delivered with no contact (via family and friends or a delivery service).